 If your meatballs are hard its because they are overcooked.
 It shouldn’t take more than four minutes in the pan and five minutes in the oven to finish (if you choose.)

-So what's the secret to a juicy meatball without carbs and any binders?
+The secret to juicy meatballs without carbs and binders.

 Put 'em in the fridge.
 Lamb is pretty high in fat content and makes those little suckers stiff as a marble.
 With a quick, white-hot sear, you've sealed the outside of meatball.
 Then bring down the heat to gently cook the interior and guarantee a meatball bursting with spiced juices.

 Suggestions and Alternatives

 - The Middle Eastern spices used to season the meatballs are very well complemented with a light mint yogurt dipping sauce.